AppThreat/base-images/README.md

 # Introduction

 This repo contains the base images for AppThreat projects such as cdxgen.
-They were created based on specific issues and challenges observed in enterprise deployments so may or may not work for everyone.
+They were created based on specific issues and challenges observed in enterprise deployments.
+There will be no FREE community support offered for these images.

 ## Unofficial cdxgen variants